appleseedhq/appleseed-maya/docs/source/shaders/as_luminance.rst

    :width: 10%
    :title:

-   Starting from the bottom, the original color ramp, and above it, luminance with coefficients for Rec.709, Rec.2020, DCI-P3, ACEScg AP1, ACES 2065-1 AP0, explicit chromaticities set to AdobeRGB 1998, and color ramp again at the top.
+   Starting from the bottom, the original (scene-linear Rec.709, D65) color ramp, and above it, its luminance with coefficients for Rec.709, Rec.2020, DCI-P3, ACEScg AP1, ACES 2065-1 AP0, explicit chromaticities set to AdobeRGB 1998, and color ramp again at the top.

 -----